Charles Griffith-Wynne: Early life

 Wynne was born in 1780, the son of the MP Charles Finch. and Jane Wynne who had married one another in 1778.
 The Wynne family had been producing members of parliament for Caernarvonshire since at least as far back as the mid-seventeenth century.

 He received his education at Westminster School and at Brasenose College, Oxford, which he left at the end of 1797 after only about six months, possibly in connection with his parents' separation.
 He was later a fellow of All Souls College, Oxford between 1800 and 1812.

 He took the names Griffith and Wynne by royal licence on 26 June 1804, almost certainly in order to inherit from his mother's family the Wynne family estates surrounding Voelas House (subsequently demolished) in Denbighshire.

 Career

 He was politically active in the Caernarvonshire constituency from about 1825, and was elected unopposed as the constituency MP in 1830 when the king's death triggered a general election.
-He was considered a partisan of the Tory government, but was absent from the House of Commons when the government fell a few months later, in November 1830, over the issue of parliamentary reform.
+He was considered a partisan of the Tory government, but was absent from the House of Commons when the government fell a few months later, in November 1830, over the civil list vote.

 There is no record of his having made a speech in the House of Commons.
 His voting record in the struggle that marked the run up to the Reform Act 1832 was opposed to the reform agenda of the Whig government of Lord Grey.
 However, for much of the time he was absent due to illness, and he did not stand for election in the 1832 election, nor subsequently.